 Cyclone MAHA weakens, to hit Gujarat coast on Nov 7; Heavy rains likely at several places

-Ahmedabad, Nov 06: Cyclone Maha, after intensifying into extremely severe cyclonic storm on Monday, has weakened into a very severe cyclonic storm, said India Meteorological Department (IMD).
+Ahmedabad, Nov 06: Cyclone Maha, after intensifying into an extremely severe cyclonic storm on Monday, has weakened into a very severe cyclonic storm, said India Meteorological Department (IMD).

-The weather forecasting agency reports that Cyclone Maha weakened and lay centered, about 540 km west-southwest of Diu.
-To move east-northeastwards with further weakening; to cross Gujarat coast around Diu as a cyclonic storm with wind speed of 70-80 kmph.
+The weather forecasting agency reports that Cyclone Maha weakened and lay centred, about 540 km west-southwest of Diu.
+To move east-northeastwards with further weakening; to cross Gujarat coast around Diu as a cyclonic storm with a wind speed of 70-80 kmph.

-According the IMD, Cyclone Maha is very likely to cross Gujarat coast between Diu and Porbandar as a Cyclonic Storm by November 7 morning.
+According to the IMD, Cyclone Maha is very likely to cross Gujarat coast between Diu and Porbandar as a Cyclonic Storm by November 7 morning.
 Heavy rainfall accompanied by winds reaching to 90 Kmph are expected.

 With Cyclone Bulbul brewing in Bay of Bengal, India braces for 7th Hurricane